 Library users may not make use of telephones, workstations, or other resources reserved for the use of Library staff.

-The Library is committed to maintaining an environment conducive to teaching, learning, research and study.
-Recognizing that cell phones and other mobile devices are an important part of the learning environment, and an official means of emergency communication between the University and its faculty, staff, and students, Library users are reminded to be courteous of others in their use of cell phones and mobile devices, and to set cell phones and mobile devices to "vibrate" or "silent" modes while in Library facilities.
+The Library is committed to maintaining an environment conducive to teaching, learning, research, and study.
+Recognizing that cell phones and other mobile devices are an important part of the learning environment–and an official means of emergency communication between the University and its faculty, staff, and students–Library users are reminded to be courteous of others in their use of cell phones and mobile devices, and to set cell phones and mobile devices to “vibrate” or “silent” modes while in Library facilities.

-The Library will notify the University of Illinois Police of any criminal activity conducted in any Library facility, or any activity that makes unauthorized or inappropriate use of Library equipment, facilities, collections, or network resources.
+The Library will notify the University of Illinois Police of any criminal activity conducted in any Library facility or any activity that makes unauthorized or inappropriate use of Library equipment, facilities, collections, or network resources.
 Among the areas in which the Library will be particularly vigilant and pursue legal action, as appropriate, are:

 The safety of children in libraries is of paramount concern.
-Library staff may not assume responsibility for children.
+Library staff cannot assume responsibility for children.
 The Library assumes no responsibility for the safety of children left unattended in any Library facility.
 Children under the age of 11 may not be left unattended by parents or guardians for any period of time.
 Library staff will take appropriate action upon discovering unattended children, including, but not limited to:

-contacting appropriate juvenile authorities in the Champaign-Urbana community.
+- Contacting appropriate juvenile authorities in the Champaign-Urbana community

-Responsible Office: University Library Office of Services
+Responsible Office: University Library Office of User Services

 Approved by: University Library Administrative Council